--A thin atmosphere is compensated by huge diurnal temperatures.
+-A thin atmosphere misgivings in optical height variances is surely compensated by huge diurnal temperature variations.

 To prove this, one of the rovers must take pictures at 3 hours intervals after Local Apparent Midnight and Noon, without moving at all.
 The same pictures will show a different horizon line something like: